vr-oj/PRIM-QtApp/README.md

 * Grayscale TIFF
 * 1 frame per Arduino trigger
 * Metadata optionally includes pressure + timestamp
-* Summary JSON and a session log are saved alongside the files
+* Only the CSV and TIFF files are saved when a recording stops

 ---